hqqxyy/Context-Aware-Matting/README.md

 and then change the `vis_comp_crop_size`  and `vis_patch_crop_size` accordingly.

-## Results
-We also provide the our results of Compisition-1k dataset and the real-world image dataset.
-You can download them at [here](http://web.cecs.pdx.edu/~qiqi2/files/papers/conmat/files/result.tgz).
+You can download our results of Compisition-1k dataset and the real-world image dataset at [here](http://web.cecs.pdx.edu/~qiqi2/files/papers/conmat/files/result.tgz).